RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 ~~~~~~~~~~~~~~

 To keep images as small as possible, we publish different tags of the ``rasa/rasa`` image
 with different dependencies installed.
-See :ref:`choosing_pipeline` for more information.
+See :ref:`choosing-a-pipeline` for more information.

 All tags start with a version, the ``latest`` tag corresponds to the current master build.
 The tags are: